sumithpdd/flutter_api_workshop/setup_icons_and_splash.md

 - **Android**: Icons will appear in launcher, app switcher, and settings
 - **iOS**: Icons will appear on home screen and app switcher
-- **Splash Screen**: Will show during app startup on all platforms
+- **Web**: Icons will appear in browser tabs and bookmarks

 ## 🎨 Customization

 To customize colors or images:
 1. Edit the `flutter_launcher_icons` section in `pubspec.yaml`
-2. Edit the `flutter_native_splash` section in `pubspec.yaml`
-3. Re-run the generation commands
+2. Re-run the generation commands

 ## 🚀 Final Check

 After setup, your app should have:
 - Custom launcher icon (person reading a book)
-- Custom splash screen with app branding
 - Consistent theme colors (#F5E6D3, #8B4513)